It could be that a wedding planner might reduce the cost of your wedding

 "We're engaged," your daughter and her boyfriend excitedly chime in harmony into the phone.
 "We want a traditional wedding.
 We calculate approximately 150 family members and friends at an outdoor lake-view venue, and we want to do the planning ourselves."
 You're good with that; after all, they're now in their thirties and have already been on their own for a few years.
 You impulsively get on the phone and share the long awaited news with umpteen relatives and acquaintances, eager to share your joy.

-In 2012, the average cost for a wedding is about twenty five thousand dollars.
+As of 2016, the average cost for a wedding is about $26,645.
 Prices vary depending on where you choose to have the wedding, according to data on CostOfWedding.com.
 This website has much practical information; you can enter your zip code and get an idea of what a lovely wedding with 150 to 200 guests might cost.
 Take a medium-sized Midwestern college town such as Champaign, Illinois 61820, for example, and you'll discover that a decent wedding costs eighteen to thirty thousand dollars.
 A comparable wedding in Beverly Hills 90210 might cost twenty rights to forty eight thousand.
 Those are huge price differentials, but you still get the idea.
 Ouch!
 So much for being a dollar stretcher.

 These days, many brides-to-be are choosing to hire a wedding planner or wedding coordinator.
 Having a professional can reduce some of the stresses that come with organizing a flawless once-in-a-lifetime event and, amazingly, can pay for itself in a number of ways.
 Dismissing the advantages of working with a wedding planner may be a classic case of penny wise and pound foolish.